 During the first few years of their production most of their wine was sold through their mailing list and select restaurants without a retail outlet.
 That changed however, in August 2012 when Bello Family opened an opulent tasting room and retail outlet in the south part of the town of St. Helena – however Bello Family closed and moved out of this tasting room in early 2016 and it is now the home for Yao Ming wines.

 Michael’s wife, Nancy had her own food line under the label “Nonna Nunzi” and these items were available at one point for purchase via their website including olives, tomato basil spread, artichoke spreads and more.

-Today, Michael’s son Christopher manages all the day to day operations (who we first met with after multiple trips to their old tasting room).
+Today, Michael’s son Christopher manages all day-to-day operations (who we first met with after multiple trips to their old tasting room).
 His wife Chloe runs Alexandrie Cellars – and in Spring 2017 they released their first wine, a sparkling brut.
 This wine was awarded a gold medal at the 2019 Women’s Wine & Spirits Awards competition.
 For more information, to purchase this wine or to join either their Affiliate or Ambassador programs, visit: www.alexandriecellars.com

 This review has been identified as needing a **major** update.